puristajs/purista/website/src/handbook/9_Event_bridge.md

 The MQTT protocol version 5 has some interesting additions, like shared subscriptions, session ttl, message ttl and response fields.
 This reduces the gap between available broker features and our needs.

 But handling subscriptions is still not possible out of the box.
-Delivering one message to multiple consumers based on the message and the consumers, can't be handled by the brokers right now.
+Delivering one message to multiple consumers, based on the message and the consumers, can't be handled by the brokers right now.